AScustomWorks/AS/README.md

 Panel graphics in res/ are © 2017
 Derivative works may not use in any way the AS logo or panel graphics including custom component graphics (knobs, switches, screws, caps, etc.).

+*** If you want to pay for a licence to use the graphics on any derivative work (excluding the AS Logo/Monogram), contact me directly at ascustomworks@gmail.com ***

 ### Releases

 AS is compatible with VCV Rack 2.0.X. releases, (see previous releases for 1.0.X souce files, 0.6.X and 0.5.X. binaries and source files).
 You can download old V0.6.X and below Mac, Win and Linux binary files and source on the [Release Page](https://github.com/AScustomWorks/as/releases)